Non-Abelian Kodaira-Spencer Map and non-existence of holomorphic isomonodromic deformation of Higgs bundles over Teichm\"uller spaces: Introduction

-\begin{thm} For a generic Higgs bundle in $\mathcal M_{\text{Dol}}(\mathcal X/\mathcal T_g)$, the isomonodromic deformation is not holomorphic along any direction in $\mathcal T_g$. \end{thm} We note that Theorem \ref{main A} corresponds to the claim in \cite[Theorem 3.3]{biswas}.
+We note that Theorem \ref{main B} corresponds to the claim in \cite[Theorem 3.3]{biswas}.
 Their proof relies heavily on \cite[Theorem 1.6]{Tos}.
-Here, we present a different and simpler proof utilizing the criterion (\ref{holcri}) alongside properties of the associated spectral curve.
+Here, we present a different and simpler proof in Section~\ref{sec_generic} utilizing the criterion Theorem \ref{thm-A} (ii) alongside properties of the associated spectral curve.